Just ask the French or Ina Garten: Butter is the secret ingredient that makes dishes delicious.

 * 114 g (1 stick or 1/2 cup) of butter contains a little more than 1/3 tsp salt

-Therefore, if you need to use salted butter when a recipe calls for unsalted butter, be sure to reduce any additional salt by the amounts listed above.
-If the recipe does not call for any additional salt, be prepared to taste a slight saltiness in your finished product.
+If you need to use salted butter when a recipe calls for unsalted butter, be sure to reduce any additional salt by the amounts listed above.
+If the recipe does not call for any additional salt, be prepared for a saltier finished product.

-It’s funny that butter can be so complicated when it’s such a simple ingredient.
-If you ever feel like making your own unsalted butter, then get ‘churning’ in your own kitchen.
-All you need is one ingredient and a blender!
+Make your own: If you ever feel like making your own butter, then get ‘churning’ in your own kitchen.
+All you need to start off is 35% cream and a blender!

 And for those feeling extra-adventurous: